Key takeaways

 What are the different types of card reader door locks?

-Components of card reader door locks
+Components of card reader locks for doors:

 • Key card.
 The access credentials that replace the common key.